hol-workshop/hol-workshop.github.io/gglab/step2.md

 ssh-keygen -b 2048 -t rsa -f id_rsa
 ```

-Choose the key name you can remember.
-I gave "id_rsa" and this will be the keyname I will use it later to connect to my compute instances.
-Press Enter twice for no passphrase.
+Press Enter twice for no passphrase for prompt.
+It is entirely up to your choice whether to create it with or without passphrase.

 ![](./files/pgsql/cloudshell_2.png)